1994–95 Boston Celtics season: Off-season

+Regular season

-The Celtics got off to a 7–6 start in November, but played below .500 basketball for the remainder of the regular season, holding a 19–27 record at the All-Star break.
-At mid-season, Edwards was traded back to his former team, the Utah Jazz in exchange for Jay Humphries.
-The Celtics won eight of their final twelve games of the season, finishing in third place in the Atlantic Division with a 35–47 record.
+With the addition of Wilkins and Montross, the Celtics got off to a 7–6 start in November, but played below .500 in winning percentage for the remainder of the regular season.
+The team posted a six-game losing streak in January, and later on held a 19–27 record at the All-Star break.
+At mid-season, the team traded Edwards back to his former team, the Utah Jazz in exchange for Jay Humphries.
+The Celtics posted another six-game losing streak in March, but won eight of their final twelve games of the season, finishing in third place in the Atlantic Division with a 35–47 record; despite finishing six games under .500, the team qualified for the NBA playoffs as the eighth seed in the Eastern Conference.

 Wilkins averaged 17.8 points and 5.2 rebounds per game along with 112 three-point field goals, while second-year star Dino Radja averaged 17.2 points, 8.7 rebounds and 1.3 blocks per game, and Dee Brown provided the team with 15.6 points and 1.4 steals per game, and also led them with 126 three-point field goals.
 In addition, Sherman Douglas contributed 14.7 points and 6.9 assists per game, while Montross averaged 10.0 points and 7.3 rebounds per game, and was named to the NBA All-Rookie Second Team.
 Off the bench, Rick Fox contributed 8.8 points per game, but only played 53 games due to ankle and foot injuries, while Xavier McDaniel provided with 8.6 points and 4.4 rebounds per game.
-Wesley contributed 7.4 points, 5.2 assists and 1.6 steals per game in only 51 games, starting in 36 of them due to a knee injury, while Ellison averaged 6.8 points and 5.6 rebounds per game, and Strong provided with 6.3 points and 5.4 rebounds per game.
+Meanwhile, Wesley contributed 7.4 points, 5.2 assists and 1.6 steals per game in only 51 games, starting in 36 of them due to a knee injury, while Ellison averaged 6.8 points and 5.6 rebounds per game, Strong provided with 6.3 points and 5.4 rebounds per game, and Minor contributed 6.0 points per game.

 During the NBA All-Star weekend at the America West Arena in Phoenix, Arizona, Montross was selected for the NBA Rookie Game, as a member of the White team.
-Wilkins was not selected for the NBA All-Star Game for the first time since the 1984–85 season; he had ninth consecutive All-Star appearances while playing for his former team, the Atlanta Hawks.
+Wilkins was not selected for the NBA All-Star Game for the first time since the 1984–85 season; he had nine consecutive All-Star appearances while playing for his former team, the Atlanta Hawks.
+The Celtics finished 20th in the NBA in home-game attendance, with an attendance of 606,070 at the Boston Garden during the regular season.